ssagheer532/website-tmp/_posts/2020-08-16-StayNeighbor.md

 #### Getting Noticed

-Not everyone on the team was a software engineer so during our development they played a key role in marketing the website and getting beta users.
+Not everyone on the team was a software engineer so during our development our other teammates played a key role in marketing the website and getting beta users.

 ![](/assets/img/StayNeighbor1.PNG)